5 rules of the rich

 Have you ever wondered how the rich become rich?

 And, no, we're not talking about winning the lottery or magically stumbling upon a suitcase filled with $1,000,000.
-Though, it would be nice if it were that easy.

-While we all dream of becoming rich (with minimal effort), we realistically need to consider more conversative avenues of wealth creation.
+While we all dream of becoming rich (with minimal effort), realistically we need to consider more conversative avenues of wealth creation.
 So, if you're interested to learn how self-made millionaires have created their wealth, this may be the blog for you.
 We explore some of the five rules that many self-made millionaires like Warren Buffet have followed to become rich.

 Pay yourself first